zincware/paraffin/README.md

-## Labels
+## Queue Labels

-You can put stages into dedicated celery queues, e.g. to run them from different environments or on shard storage from different hardware.
+To fine-tune execution, you can assign stages to specific Celery queues, allowing you to manage execution across different environments or hardware setups.

-To configure the stages you need to create a `paraffin.yaml` file as follows:
+Define queues in a `paraffin.yaml` file:

 ```yaml
 queue:
     "B_X*": BQueue
     "A_X_AddNodeNumbers": AQueue
 ```

-and then start a worker with one or multiple queues using e.g. to run the default queue `celery` and the `AQueue`:
+Then, start a worker with specified queues, such as celery (default) and AQueue:
 ```bash
 celery -A paraffin.worker worker -Q AQueue,celery
 ```

-All `stages` that are not part of the `paraffin.yaml` will run on workers that have the `celery` queue assigned.
+All `stages` not assigned to a queue in `paraffin.yaml` will default to the `celery` queue.

 > \[!TIP\] If you are building Python-based workflows with DVC, consider trying
 > our other project [ZnTrack](https://zntrack.readthedocs.io/) for a more